Anne Sebba: Critical reception

+The Literary Review said the book was ‘sharp and intelligent… immensely enjoyable.
+[Sebba’s prose] is as smooth and elegant as expensive cashmere; it reads like a novel.’

 That Woman was described in The New York Times Sunday Book Review as a "devourable feast of highly spiced history…which acquires the propulsive energy of a thriller as it advances through Wallis's life". and in The Washington Times as "a delicious new biography… meticulously researched".

 In 2016, Sebba published Les Parisiennes: How the Women of Paris Lived, Loved and Died in the 1940s (Weidenfeld & Nicolson UK), published in the United States as Les Parisiennes: How the Women of Paris Lived, Loved and Died under the Nazi Occupation (St Martin's Press).
 This was described as "fascinating and beautifully written" by The Spectator and was the joint winner of the Franco-British society's book prize for 2016.

 Les Parisiennes has been translated into Chinese, (SDX) Czech (Bourdon) and French (La Librarie Vuibert).
 In 2018, a reviewer in Le Figaro Magazine coined the phrase "La Méthode Sebba" to describe the author's method of linking interviews with living people and archive material to create a tableau of women during the dark years.

 Ethel Rosenberg: A Cold War Tragedy, published by Weidenfeld & Nicolson (UK) in 2021, concerns the Rosenberg espionage case.
-Sebba's book was described by Oliver Kamm, in a Times review, as "wildly false and an intellectual disgrace...
-Sebba’s incuriosity runs through this alternately saccharine and obtuse book, of which nothing good can be said and from which nothing but harm will arise."
+Sebba’s book received wide ranging positive reviews and was shortlisted for the Wingate Award of 2022.
 Adam Sisman of the Literary Review said “In Anne Sebba, Ethel Rosenberg has found the ideal biographer, sympathetic without being blind to her faults and with a sure understanding of the period … Her portrayal is compelling”.
 In the San Francisco Chronicle Carl Rollyson described the book as a "compassionate account of Ethel's character as a wife and mother" and an "engrossing narrative".
 In The Critic Gerald Jacobs described Sebba's reconstruction of the trial as “gripping” and went on to say “Anne Sebba has given Ethel Rosenberg a towering memorial”.
 In The Telegraph Jake Kerridge said "Sebba gets her readers under the skin of both Ethel and her era so effectively that this shameful saga had me alternately close to tears and boiling with rage.
 She is right to identify this as a uniquely despicable episode in US history."
 Rachel Cooke in the Observer called Ethel Rosenberg as "a powerful biography" and "gripping".
 In The Guardian Melissa Benn said "Sebba has dug deep beneath this famous and archetypically male story of spying, weapons and international tensions to give us an intelligent, sensitive and absorbing account of the short, tragic life of a woman made remarkable by circumstance".